 This post may contain affiliate links.
 Please read our disclosure policy.

-This Slow Cooker Spaghetti recipe lets you cook the pasta and sauce all together in your crockpot!
-Just brown up the meat then add everything to your slow cooker (including the uncooked noodles).
-Spaghetti night doesn’t get any easier!
+This Slow Cooker Spaghetti recipe lets you cook the pasta and sauce all together in your crockpot.
+Just brown up the meat, add everything to your slow cooker (including the uncooked noodles), and let it do the work.
+It’s filling, flavorful, and perfect for busy weeknights.

 Slow cooker with spaghetti noodles and sauce and a large serving spoon.